 Some of the Schott family moved to Ireland, but this topic is not covered in this excerpt.
 Another 97 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The east coasts of the United States and Canada are still populated by many of the descendents of the Boernician-Scottish families who made that great crossing.
 They distributed themselves evenly when they first arrived, but at the time of the War of Independence those who remained loyal to England went north to Canada as United Empire Loyalists.
 This century, many of their ancestors have recovered their past heritage through highland games and other Scottish functions in North America.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Investigation of the origins of family names on the North American continent has revealed that many immigrants bearing the name Schott or a variant listed above:

-Schott Settlers in the United States in the 18th Century
+Schott Settlers in United States in the 18th Century

-Schott Settlers in the United States in the 19th Century
+Schott Settlers in United States in the 19th Century

 This page was last modified on 5 September 2013 at 20:13.

 houseofnames.com is an internet property owned by Swyrich Corporation.